What is a Specialist Mental Health Mentor?

 Specialist Mentors work to help students achieve their full potential at university while also mitigating the impact their mental health condition might have on them.

-Mentors can work with students with a range of mental health difficulties, and will help them improve their self-management competences, as well as helping them come to terms with their diagnosis.
+Mentors can work with students with a range of mental health conditions, and will help them improve their self-management competences, as well as helping them come to terms with their diagnosis.
+They can help explore the underlying causes that effect effective study, such as perfectionism, fear of failure and anxiety.

 Where can I find them?